GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 If you find the given rates acceptable and are willing to buy the yen currencies at a specific amount of dollars, the transaction will be completed.
 Otherwise, you may choose to seek another exchanger offering lower rates.

-In this article, we will delve into the basics of online forex trading in a couple of sections.
+In this article, we will delve into the basics of <strong>online forex trading</strong> in a couple of sections.

 ### Forex Trading Defined
 * The forex trading facilitates the exchange of currencies worldwide.